Noa channels her lifelong passion for wilderness adventure into her practice of environmental law.

-During law school, she interned at the Division of Indian Affairs in the Office of the Solicitor, Department of the Interior, focusing on issues at the intersection of environmental and tribal law.
-Noa was selected as a Writing Fellow, where she worked individually with students to refine their legal research and writing skills.
-She was also a member of the Moot Court Board, and a semifinalist in the National Telecommunications and Technology Moot Court Competition.
+During law school, Noa interned at the Division of Indian Affairs in the Office of the Solicitor, Department of the Interior, focusing on issues at the intersection of environmental and tribal law.
+Noa was selected as a Writing Fellow and a member of the Moot Court Board.
+She finished as a semifinalist in the 2020 National Telecommunications and Technology Moot Court Competition.

-Noa maintains an active pro bono practice focused on juvenile immigrant asylum.
+Noa maintains an active pro bono practice focused in juvenile immigrant asylum and tribal issues.

 - University of Southern California (B.A., cum laude, 2016)